Benno-Wu/SimplifiedFetch/README.md

 [fetch.spec.whatwg.org](https://fetch.spec.whatwg.org/#request-class) constructor step-34

-so body will be auto transformed by internal function to string, append to the search of URL (for type Object, FormData, URLSearchParams), or append to the pathname of URL (for type Array, String, Number).
+so body will be auto transformed by [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/toString) to string, append to the search of URL (for type Object, FormData, URLSearchParams), or append to the pathname of URL (for type Array, String, Number).

 other methods: Object and Array will be auto wrapped by JSON.stringfy()